mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ### What does the `size` refer to?
 The square?
 The line?
 The whole thing?

-The API is not clear and the consumer doesn't really know on which element the size would be applied on.
-Also, we can imagine that there are differences between setting a size on a line and setting a size on a shape component.
-Let's try to write an API that could solve this specific problem:
+The API is not clear and the consumer doesn't know which element is concerned by the `size` prop.
+Also, this leads me to think that a size can be applied on both a line and a shape with different values.
+Right now, we only provide a vague `size` thing.

+We can quickly imagine solving this issue by adding a `lineSize` and a `shapeSize` props but this will lead us to add another piece of complexity to the existing API and I think that it already bloated enough.

+Let's try to think of a different way to write it that could solve these problems:

 ```jsx
 import { PlaceholderLine, PlaceholderMedia } from "rn-placeholder";